StevenBontius/Cyclistic/analyze.md

 * Member riders have shorter trips than casual riders

 ## Conclusions

+At the end of the analysis the following conclusions can be drawn.

 * Members make more rides than casual riders
 * Casual riders spend more minutes on the bike then members
+* Casual riders make more rides during the weekend (including Friday)
+* Member riders make less rides on Sunday and Monday than on average
+* Member riders show clear morning and evening rush hour peaks during the week
+* Casual riders only show a peak during the evening rush hour
+* Member riders ride more during the week
+* Casual riders rider more during the weekend
+* Casual and member riders show similar riding patterns during the weekend
+* Member riders ride more in the colder months whereas the casual rider likes the warmer months
+* 92% of the rides longer than 100 minutes are performed by casual riders
+* On "average" casual members spend 15 minutes on a bike compared to 10 minutes for a member
+* Members do not use docked_bikes, whereas 12% of the rides of casual riders used docked bikes
+* Members and casual rides use an electric bike for roughly the same percentage of their rides
+* Casual riders focus on stations the offer tourist/leisure activities
+* Member riders focus on station in residential and office locations
+* Casual riders have more round trips than members
+* Member riders have shorter trips than casual riders

 ## More data needed
 * Divide the casual members in to regular and day pass